 Rick: Much better.
 So what is so good about this marble here?

-Rick: So the sculptors like this marble?
+Rick: So the sculptors like this, they cold work it easier?

 The marble of Carrara remains in demand throughout the world.
-Huge slabs — marked with recipients' names or numbers — line the valley and fill the harbor ready to be shipped away.
+Huge slabs — marked with the recipients’ names or numbers — line the valley and fill the harbor ready to be shipped away.